UniSwarm/uDevkit-SDK/support/archi/dspic33ch/README.md

 ### MP50X subfamily

-Contains all functionnalities of 20X plus CAN FD device.
+Contains all functionnalities of 20X plus CAN FD device (2 CAN Fd buses for 256k and 512k flash version).

 |Compatible devices|Program|Data|Slave program|Slave data|Pins|
 |---------|--:|--:|--:|--:|--:|